cody-wan/PanSingleton2008_replication/README.md

 ## Likelihood function

-There are (mainly) three components in the likelihood function, each with the following distribution:
+There are (mainly) three components in the likelihood function, each having a normal distribution:

 **1. interpolated 1 year CDS spread under Q measure**